Mi1t0n/hospital/README.md

 # hospital
-Hospital app with
+Hospital app
 with a different menu for users
 Redux Thunk & Query
 TypeScript
 FakerJS
 there is a possibility to Signin or Signup
 Change profile photo
 Charts for business data
+Responsive design

 Will be more ...